Hermes (Greek stamp): The Paris printings (October 1861)

+Only the 10 lepta carry "control numbers" on its back.

+These numbers are 8 mm high, when all the following ones, printed in Athens on any value, will be 6.5 mm high.

-The Paris issues are easily recognisable by the extreme finesse of their printing on satin papers, lightly tinted, of a very good quality.
+The Paris issues are easily recognisable by the fine detail when they are printed on satin papers and are lightly tinted.

 The shading lines of the cheek and the nape are thin and discontinued.
-In particular, the wavy lines and the points in the spandrels are clearly visible and printed with an extreme finesse.
+In particular, the wavy lines and the points in the spandrels are clearly visible.

-Finally, only the 10 lepta carry "control numbers" on its back.
-These numbers are 8 mm high, when all the following ones, printed in Athens on any value, will be 6.5 mm high.

 Quantities printed in Paris in 1861: